Andrew P. Steenhoff, MBBCh, DCH

 Bio statement

-Dr. Andrew Steenhoff MBBCh, FAAP trained at the Univ. of the Witwatersrand, Johannesburg.
-After completing pediatric residencies at Chris-Hani Baragwanath Hospital & Albert Einstein Medical Center, Philadelphia, he did Infectious Diseases Fellowship at the Children’s Hospital of Philadelphia (CHOP), then was based in Botswana for 7.5 years as Associate Country Director & Research Director, Botswana-UPenn Partnership.
-In 7/2015, he was appointed Medical Director of CHOP’s Global Health Center.
-Andrew combines clinical, public health and research skills to improve pediatric outcomes in low and middle-income countries.
-His research focuses on pediatric infectious diseases with a particular interest in tuberculosis, HIV, pneumonia and gastroenteritis.
-Andrew is the author of over 100 peer-reviewed manuscripts and book chapters.
-He teaches and mentors students, residents and fellows in Botswana, the Dominican Republic and Philadelphia.
-He is an Assistant Professor of Pediatrics at UPenn, Adjunct Senior Lecturer, University of Botswana, and a member of the American Board of Pediatrics Global Health Task Force.
+Dr. Steenhoff trained at the Univ. of the Witwatersrand, Johannesburg.
+He completed pediatric residencies at Chris-Hani Baragwanath Hospital & Albert Einstein Medical Center, Philadelphia and Infectious Diseases Fellowship at Children’s Hospital of Philadelphia (CHOP).
+From 2007-2015 he served as Associate Country Director & Research Director, Botswana-UPenn Partnership.
+In 7/2015, he became Medical Director of CHOP’s Global Health Center.
+Andrew combines clinical, public health and research skills to improve child health in LMICs.
+His research focuses on pediatric ID with a particular interest in tuberculosis.
+He is an Associate Professor of Pediatrics, UPenn and Adjunct Senior Lecturer, University of Botswana.

 Recent global health projects